-Welcome to Northwestern’s Institute for Global Health website.
+Welcome to Northwestern’s Havey Institute for Global Health website.
 Practicing medicine in the 21st century requires a broad knowledge of health issues faced around the world.
 Globalization has made it so that no disease can be confined by national border or ocean.
 Physicians are called upon to address global health concerns, even within their community practice or hospital.
-The devastating Ebola outbreak of 2014-2015 is a stark reminder that no community is immune from public health threats.
+The devastating COVID-19 pandemic is a stark reminder that no community is immune from public health threats.

-Our research portfolio focuses on grants from the U.S. National Institutes of Health as well as government contracts and foundation activities to conduct important research and training programs in low-income settings around the world, particularly in sub-Saharan Africa.
-Current areas of active research encompass the fields of infectious diseases and HIV, gynecology, bioengineering and community medicine.
-Further efforts will build on other Northwestern research strengths that may benefit from an international presence, such as oncology, endocrinology, neuroscience, microbiology, cardiology and rehabilitative medicine.
+Our research portfolio focuses on grants from the U.S. National Institutes of Health and Centers for Disease Control to conduct important research and training programs in low-income settings around the world, particularly in sub-Saharan Africa, Latin America, and Asia.
+Current areas of active research encompass the fields of communicable diseases, HIV, emerging infectious diseases, genomics, oncology, cardiovascular disease, neurology, surgery, bioengineering, and community medicine.

 Our institute is committed to promoting health equity issues through translational research and interdisciplinary training programs in both the U.S. and globally.
 Academic institutions play an important role in the global health agenda of mitigating global risk of disease and developing sustainable health systems around the world.
 Institute members work collaboratively across many of Northwestern’s schools to offer education, research and service where it is needed most.